 Dr. Lemmo’s clinical experiences with DCA: intravenous and oral.

 When Dr. Michelakis from the University of Alberta published his research showing how a simple vinegar-like chemical could have the ability to kill cancer cells in the laboratory back in October 2008 (and the following media attention he received) some of my more eager patients became enthralled with this potential chemotherapeutic agent and as a consequence so did my learning begin into DCA.
-Interestingly, the first data I found using DCA & cancer was published by a Dr. Pan from the Campbell Family Institute for Breast Cancer Research in Toronto back in April 2007.
+Interestingly, the first data I found using DCA & cancer was published by a Dr. Pan from the Campbell Family Institute for Breast Cancer Research in Toronto and a Dr Bonnet in 2007.

 As the name implies, DCA is short for Dichloro Acetic acid or Dichloro Acetate.
 It has a history in medicine for helping to treat a group of metabolic diseases (i.e. mitochondrial genetic diseases) in children primarily but also in adults for several decades.
 It has also been more loosely studied in other fields of medicine as well (i.e. exercise, COPD, heart failure, etc.).
 Because it is a rather simple chemical to make, it is considered a fairly inexpensive medicine.
 Moreover, because of its simplicity and low cost, most drug companies do not pay much attention to its use because of the more limited money or profit which can be generated as compared to medicines which are patentable or where the intellectual property (IP) can be secured.